 The Regional Environmental authority of Norte de Santander, or Corporación Autónoma Regional de la Frontera Nororiental (CORPONOR) has filed a lawsuit against Ecopetrol at the Administrative Court of Norte de Santander claiming for (i) the environmental loss caused by the incident and (ii) for compensation costs relating to the environment damage for approximately COP\$33 billion.
 Ecopetrol's legal counsel filed to dismiss the lawsuit on June 2, 2014, based on three grounds: (i) there is no proof of environmental loss, (ii) CORPONOR does not have the authority to file this lawsuit and (iii) CORPONOR's petition for direct compensation is not the proper legal action according to the applicable procedural rules.
-Currently this lawsuit is in probatory stage.
+Currently this lawsuit is in the evidentiary stage.

 Ecopetrol and national and local authorities convened to develop a project consisting of an alternative to the water supply in the intake of the aqueduct in Cúcuta, The Company's Board of Directors in December 2011 approved the participation of Ecopetrol in the project as part of the strengthening of its contingency plans and its relationship with its stakeholders.
 On November 10, 2017, the relevant parties entered into an agreement with the purpose of building the alternative water supply at a cost of approximately COP\$385 billion.
 According to the agreement Ecopetrol will be in charge of the construction of the above mentioned infrastructure.
+As of the date of this annual report, Ecopetrol has awarded one construction contract.
+For the initial segment of the project and a second construction contract for a subsequent segment is soon to be awarded.
+The corresponding auditing contract has also been awarded.